ihoro/rough-tar-stream-utils/README.md

 tar-stream-chunker can help to handle data stream of unknown size without hitting a disk.
-As long as creating TAR archive as a stream needs to now file size ahead, that is why the idea of the chunker is to split input stream onto chunks with known size.
+As long as creating TAR archive as a stream needs to now file size in advance, that is why the idea of the chunker is to split input stream onto chunks with known size.

 Initially this tool was created to use for data backup using [tarsnap.com](https://tarsnap.com) service.